5 challenges to voice tech adoption, according to developers

 “Just like building an app, you want to create voice skills that are genuinely useful and make performing certain actions easier.
 Coming up with a unique idea isn’t easy, which is why some developers end up building something that’s easily abandoned as a gimmick.

 “Don’t fall into this trap.
-Focus on where voice can be useful to you.
+Focus on where voice technology can be useful to you.
 Usually it’s simple but laborious tasks that are improved the most effectively by voice; for example, in a company it could be actions like updating calendars, managing schedules, ordering supplies and so on.”

 2. Developers aren’t mind readers